Resource Planning Tools and Types of Resource Planning

 Resource planning should be done several times per week.
 The rule that all changes should be apparent in the plans as they happen and not ad hoc still holds.
 Resource planning means constant resource allocation and task prioritization.
 The people that the plans are made for should be able to see the plans whenever they want and sync them with their calendar.

 To do resource planning well, you need to have regular resource planning meetings with the concerned parties.
 The project managers and the sales team should be present.
 That way it’s clear how many resources are needed and where there is room for a new project.

 Therefore, resource planning is for team leaders that need to plan the daily tasks of their team.
 Since it has a lot to do with capacity planning, the necessary features are resource utilization calculations, task utilization, conditional task coloring, and integrated reports.

-Full-on resource management as daily task planning as gets.
+Full-on resource management is daily task planning.
 It’s the type of resource planning that calls for live updates, a mobile app AND calendar sync.
 It’s taking resource planning to the next level.

 Resource management is about having the resource management software at your sight at all times.
-Whether it’s for planning and reallocating or if it’s for checking what’s the next task.
+Whether it’s for planning and reallocating or if it’s for checking what’s your next task.

 Resource management is for those that plan tasks that change often.
 It's for those that need more than high-level planning.
 It’s for field workers that are constantly on the go and need to know what’s next on the to-do list through a mobile app.

 The features that you are going to need for resource management are Google or Outlook Calendar sync, real-time updates, a multi-user interface (with custom user rights), custom data readiness.

 As you already know, we at Ganttic are big fans of planning resources using different views.
 And all of the resource planning levels can be complemented with some views that make getting a grasp on the data easier.